-Neutropenia itself does not cause any symptoms.
+Neutropenia itself may not cause any symptoms.
 Patients usually find out they have neutropenia from a blood test or when an infection develops.
-Because neutropenia is a common side effect of some types of chemotherapy, your doctor will schedule regular blood tests, usually a complete blood count (CBC), to look for neutropenia and other blood-related side effects of chemotherapy.
+Some people will feel more fatigued when they have neutropenia.
+Your doctor will schedule regular blood tests to look for neutropenia and other blood-related side effects of chemotherapy.

 For patients with neutropenia, even a minor infection can quickly become serious.
 Talk with your doctor right away if you experience any of the following signs of infection: